If you are serious about AI in your business, having a structured AI implementation roadmap is what separates real progress from good intentions.

 Week 11: Metrics and Measurement.
 Quantify results where possible.
 How much time has AI saved?
 What tasks are being handled faster?
 Have error rates changed?
 Collect data to demonstrate value.

 Week 12: Planning Next Phase.
 Based on what you’ve learned, plan the next 90 days.
 What additional AI applications should you explore?
 What training needs reinforcement?
-What policies need updating?

 Day 90 Milestone: AI integrated into operations, measurable results documented, plan for continued development in place.